2025 Jacksonville Jaguars season: Week 9: at Las Vegas Raiders

 The Raiders took a 23–20 lead with less than two minutes remaining.
-However, they allowed the Jaguars to march down the field, and Cam Little, who had made a 68-yard field goal on the final play of the first half to set a new NFL record, converted a 48-yard field goal to send the game into overtime.
+However, they allowed the Jaguars to march down the field, and Cam Little, who had made a 68-yard field goal on the final play of the first half to set a new NFL record, converted a 48-yarder to send the game into overtime.
 Although the Jaguars scored a touchdown on their opening drive in overtime, the new overtime rules allowed the Raiders to respond.
 They marched down the field and scored a touchdown with sixteen seconds left when Raiders' quarterback Geno Smith connected with tight end Brock Bowers for a 2-yard score.
 Opting to go for a two-point conversion to win the game, Smith’s pass was batted down by DaVon Hamilton, sealing a one-point win for the Jaguars.

 In the third quarter, defensive end Travon Walker was ejected after punching Raiders offensive lineman Stone Forsythe following a Raiders field goal.
-On the final play of the first half, kicker Cam Little made a 68-yard field goal, setting a new NFL record for the longest field goal in league history, surpassing Justin Tucker’s 66-yard field goal made in 2021.
+On the final play of the first half, Little made a 68-yard field goal, setting another NFL record for the longest field goal in league history, surpassing Justin Tucker's 66-yard field goal made in 2021.